 Where?
-Austria and many countries throughout the world.
+Austria and many countries all over the world.

-The meaning and history.
-Every year, thousands of people around the world celebrate the Olympic Day.
+Its meaning and history.
+Every year thousands of people around the world celebrate the Olympic Day.
 It commemorates the establishing of the modern Olympic movement on June 23, 1894, organized by the International Olympic Committees (IOCs).
 The main initiative of the IOC and of all National Olympic Committees was to revive competitive sport and to connect it with the Olympic ideals.
-Various sports competitions and races take place on Olympic day around the world.
+Various sports competitions and races take place on Olympic Day around the world.

 An Olympic story from Carinthia.
 Claudia Strobl has been among the elite of the Alpine Ski World Cup for over ten years.
 Her willpower, tireless perseverance, and belief in herself helped this Olympian and World Cup winner in her success.
 Despite the injuries and failures, Claudia has made her dream come true.
 Today Claudia Strobl is an experienced coach and shares her success tips with others.